tutysara/mlnd-capstone-project/mlnd_project_result.md

 We finally have 156,862 images for each category with a total of 470,586 images.
 This is a balanced dataset which contains equal number of samples from each category (positive, negative and neutral).
 This data is split approximately into 80% for training, 10% for validation and 10% for testing.
+The images are of varying size since they are scraped from twitter.
+To make it easy to finetune models that are trained on imagenet data, the images are resized to 224X224 by squishing before they are used for training the models as part of preprocessing the images.

 ### Algorithms and Techniques